 Budgetary Controls Upon the effective date of the operating budget appropriations bill, allocations are made to organizational levels within each division.
 The allocations result in a detailed operating budget that guides the divisions and programs in their financial operation.
-State funding for the Five-Year Transportation Facilities Construction Program is included in the capital outlay appropriations bill as a lump-sum budget without identifying individual projects.
+State funding for the Five-Year Transportation Facilities Construction Program is included in the capital outlay appropriations bill typically as a lump-sum budget without identifying individual projects, but in some instances individual projects and amounts are identified.
 In the land, building, and improvements portion of that bill, each separate capital project is identified for control purposes.
 This bill also provides funding for building renewal purposes.
 The budgets are prepared on a cash basis except that liabilities (encumbrances) incurred before the end of the fiscal year and paid within the "administrative adjustment" period (typically one year) are charged against the prior fiscal year's budget.
 With a few exceptions, such as the capital budgets, highway maintenance, and special line items, state appropriations typically lapse at the end of the fiscal year.

-The Department relies on the Arizona Financial Information System (AFIS) to control total expenditures by appropriation and to ensure budgetary compliance and management control.
-These features of AFIS include: encumbrance and pre-encumbrance capabilities, appropriation allocation and control capabilities to the expense budget/organization unit level, and management control reports from the expense budget/organizational unit level, with summary reporting capabilities by program, division, or appropriation.
+The Department relies on the State of Arizona's financial system AZ360 to control total expenditures by appropriation and to ensure budgetary compliance and management control.
+These features of AZ360 include: encumbrance and pre-encumbrance capabilities, appropriation allocation and control capabilities to the expense budget/organization unit level, and management control reports from the expense budget/organizational unit level, with summary reporting capabilities by program, division, or appropriation.